Wildergames/blender-quick-exporter/README.md

 Quick Exporter allows for faster, easier, and more straightforward **.fbx** exporting from Blender.
 It saves your export data (including settings, locations, objects to include) and delegates all the work of remembering or coordinating this information into a handy editor panel.

 **For game development?**
 Instead of importing your *.blend* files directly into your projects, or using Blender's built-in (but non-persistent) *Export To* functions, Quick Exporter allows you to set up an asset pipeline which disconnects your source files from your asset files.
-The benefit of this being: More control over export settings, locations, and update frequency.
+The benefit of this being: More control over export settings, content, locations, and update frequency.

 In game engines such as **Unity** or **Unreal** this allows us to easily avoid orientation errors, incorrect exported object selections, and animation issues caused by inconsistent export settings.